YPares/jj.conf.d/README.md

 (`tput` is pretty standard and should already be available on your machine)

-This allows `credits_roll` to ensure that each revision will always fit on one terminal line (except for some pathologically narrow terminal windows, but you can still go pretty narrow).
+This allows `credits_roll` to ensure that each revision will always fit on one terminal line (except for some critically narrow terminal windows, but you can still go pretty narrow).
 Notably:

 - Revision descriptions will be truncated to fit
+- Change and commit IDs will be truncated (but *always* show enough to remain non-ambiguous)
 - Timestamps will only be shown if there is room for it
-- Change and commit IDs will be truncated (but *always* show enough to remain non-ambiguous)

 ### Colors